 Non-Animal Protein Sources

 As vegans, we are continually asked, “So where do you get your protein (and calcium) from?”
-And that’s ok, but it does get old at times, however, it’s quite satisfying to share with them some facts that they were unaware of when it comes to alternative sources of protein.
+And that’s okay, but it does get old at times, however, it’s quite satisfying to share with them some facts that they were unaware of when it comes to alternative sources of protein.

 Protein, which is made up of amino acids, is essential to our health.
 Did you know that only 10 percent of the total calories consumed by the average human being need be in the form of protein?
 The Recommended Dietary Daily Allowance for both men and women is 0.8 grams of protein for every kilogram (2.2 pounds) of body weight.
 Women who are prego, are recommended to consume a bit more.